21 Blockchain Interview Questions and Answers for 2023

-Answer: There are 3 types of blockchain networks, which are as follows:
+Answer: There are 3 types of networks that explain blockchain technology, and these are as follows:

 - Public blockchain networks: Anyone can join these blockchain networks.
 All participants can view all transactions and blocks, furthermore, all nodes have equal authority on these networks.
 These networks might use different consensus algorithms depending on their design.
 Cryptocurrencies use public blockchain networks, and examples are Bitcoin and Ripple.

-- Consortium blockchain networks: These networks allow only specific nodes to control the consensus process.
-All other participants can view the distributed ledger.
+- Consortium blockchain networks: These federated blockchain networks allow only specific nodes to control the consensus mechanism process.
+All other participants can view the distributed network ledger.
 Ripple is an example of such a network.

-Question 9: Provide examples of popular public blockchain platforms?
+Question 10: Provide examples of popular public blockchain platforms.